sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-job-templates.md

 To assign a Job a Job Template users can proceed as follows:

-- In the right upper corner of the window invoke the Wizard.
+- In the upper-right corner of the window invoke the Wizard.
 - This brings up a pop-up window that allows choosing the *User Job Templates* tab.
   - Navigate to the desired Job Template or type parts of its name.
   - Select the Job Template and optionally add arguments if provided by the Job Template.

-When a Job Template is assigned a Job, this is indicated in the right upper corner of the window:
+When a Job Template is assigned a Job, this is indicated in the upper-right corner of the window:

 - Users find the *Job Template Reference*,
 - followed by an icon for the *Synchronization Status Indicator*: